5RN/iris-fitbit-docker/README.md

 These cubes will need to be built, once data has been ingested via IRIS terminal (see section above)

 Navigate to [Analytics -> Architect](http://localhost:9092/csp/fitbit/_DeepSee.UI.Architect.zen?$NAMESPACE=FITBIT&$NAMESPACE=FITBIT&) in Management Portal.
-If your IRIS instance is not runninig on port 9092, you will need to ammend the linked URL.
+If your IRIS instance is not running on port 9092, you will need to ammend the linked URL.

 Click Open button.
 Select each of the 4 cubes in turn and Click Build button.